swt30/thesis/chapters/03-models/03-models.md

   $$ {dT \over dm} = -{T α G m \over 4 π r^4 ρ c_P}. $$ {#eq:adiabatic-temperature-gradient}

 Is the assumption of an adiabatic temperature gradient appropriate?
-In order to answer this, we need to show that convective heat transfer is dominant over conductive and radiative heat transfer---and if not, use those gradients instead.
+In order to answer this, we need to show that convective heat transfer is dominant over conductive and radiative heat transfer within these heated watery super-Earths.

 ##### Convection vs conduction